HubTou/RndTp/README.md

 # About RndTp
-a Minecraft Forge 1.7.10 server-side mod that you can use for randomly teleporting players into specific areas.
+A Minecraft Forge 1.7.10 server-side mod that you can use for randomly teleporting players into specific areas.

 It's designed for server operators to be used in server signs / pressure plates / command blocks in a server spawn in order to spread players on their chosen faction territory.